stevengreens10/Celerity3D/README.md

 - W/A/S/D + Mouse to move around the scene
 - ESC to regain mouse control
 - Tab to add a new light at the current position

+## Build
+If you have CMake, you should be able to build the project with `./configure.sh && ./build.sh`.
+NOTE: You must currently run the executable from the repo root directory (using `./run.sh` for example) in order to load assets properly.